-A handbook entitled Texas A&M University at Galveston Student Rules is prepared each year for the benefit of the student body.
-Texas A&M University at Galveston Student Rules (including periodic revisions) is the governing document in case of conflict between this catalog and Texas A&M University at Galveston Student Rules.
-It is the responsibility of each individual student to read this handbook carefully and to use it as a reference.
-Copies are available on the Internet at www.tamug.edu.
+The Texas A&M University at Galveston University Student Rules are published each year at www.tamug.edu/studentlife for the benefit of the student body.
+This is the governing document in case of conflicts between this catalog and Texas A&M University at Galveston University Student Rules.
+It is the responsibility of each individual student to read the rules carefully and to use them as a reference.